swiftlang/swift-evolution/proposals/NNNN-isolated-any-functions.md

   `(isolated MyActor) - > Int`, represents a function that's isolated to that parameter.

-There's a very important case that isn't covered by any of those: a closure can be isolated to one of its captures.
-In the following example, the closure is isolated to its captured `self` value:
+But there's a very important case that can't be expressed in the type system like this: a closure can be isolated to one of its captures.
+In the following example, the closure is isolated to its captured `self`
+value:

 ```swift
 actor WorldModelObject {